robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 2. Run this:

    ```
-   docker-compose up -d
+   docker compose up -d
    ```

    This will both build the image and run the container.
 Like the `docker run` command, leave off the `-d` to show console output from the container.

 3. Open a browser to [http://localhost:5000/](http://localhost:5000/) to see the running site.

-4. To stop docker-compose run this:
+4. To stop docker compose run this:

    ```
-   docker-compose down
+   docker compose down
    ```

-   If you instead choose to stop the container with `docker stop ...`, Docker-compose will notice the stack is incomplete and start a new container.
+   If you instead choose to stop the container with `docker stop ...`, Docker Compose will notice the stack is incomplete and start a new container.

    **Note:** If you'd rather use the old builder instead of BuildKit run this: